I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nc-irb-ide-hw-startio.md

 <p><b><i>IdeHwStartIo</i></b> returns <b>TRUE</b> to acknowledge the receipt of an IRB.
 The port driver ignores a return value of <b>FALSE</b>.</p>

 ## -remarks
 <p>Miniport drivers must provide an <b><i>IdeHwStartIo</i></b> routine to process the aspects of an I/O request that must be handled synchronously.
-For information about how the miniport driver processes the unsynchronized aspects of an I/O request, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557462">IdeHwBuildIo</a>. </p>

-<p>After the miniport driver receives the <b><i>IdeHwStartIo</i></b> call, it owns the request and must complete it.</p>

-<p>After this routine returns, the miniport driver should be prepared to receive the next request from the port driver immediately. </p>

-<p>Miniport drivers must provide an <b><i>IdeHwStartIo</i></b> routine to process the aspects of an I/O request that must be handled synchronously.
-For information about how the miniport driver processes the unsynchronized aspects of an I/O request, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557462">IdeHwBuildIo</a>. </p>
+For information about how the miniport driver processes the unsynchronized aspects of an I/O request, see <a href="storage.idehwbuildio">IdeHwBuildIo</a>. </p>

 <p>After the miniport driver receives the <b><i>IdeHwStartIo</i></b> call, it owns the request and must complete it.</p>